benmanu/silverstripe-styleguide/README.md

 Define the base css/scss folder through the site config.

 	StyleGuideController:
-  	  css_base: 'themes/simple/css' 		// the base folder used to render kss.
+  	  css_base: 'styleguide/scss' 			// the base folder used to render kss.
   	  css_files:
-    	- 'themes/simple/css/layout.css' 	// any css theme files to include in the styleguide.
+    	- 'styleguide/dist/css/screen.css' 	// any css theme files to include in the styleguide.

 Opens up a controller route `/style-guide`.

 Comments tagged with `Styleguide 1.0`, `Styleguide 2.0` etc are used to create the main navigation.
 Sub-navigation sections are generated with tags of `Styleguide 1.1`, `Styleguide 1.2` etc.
 Sub-navigation children are made up of section modifiers like `.btn-default`, `.btn-primary`.

+## Example
+You can use the styleguide module scss/css as an example using the below config.

+	StyleGuideController:
+  	  css_base: 'styleguide/scss' 			// the base folder used to render kss.
+  	  css_files:
+    	- 'styleguide/dist/css/screen.css' 	// any css theme files to include in the styleguide.

 ## Kitchen Sink Example
 	/*